bevyengine/bevy-website/content/contributing/helping-out/writing-docs.md

 1. Encounter the Bevy homepage due to social media or word of mouth.
 2. Navigate to the Learn page.
-3. Select the **Bevy book**.
+3. Select **The Bevy Book**.
 4. Read through the book, largely in order.
 5. Once they feel they have a good enough understanding of the engine, they will begin to make their own games, typically by jumping over onto the example-first path.
 6. As they explore, they will also browse:
    1. The source code.
    2. [docs.rs](https://docs.rs/bevy/)
-   3. CONTRIBUTING.md, GitHub issues and pull requests.
+   3. `CONTRIBUTING.md`, GitHub issues, and pull requests.
    4. Release notes.
    5. The engine development channels on Discord.
    6. Advanced examples to see how everything comes together.

-Each chapter of the Bevy Book should:
+Each chapter of The Bevy Book should:

 1. Have a clear topic, and give a high-level overview of the subtopics it is going to cover and how they fit together.
 2. Be broken down into several sections / pages to focus on detailed topics.